Baaro/Lem-in/README.md

 # Lem-in
 The goal of the project is to carry ant colony through the shortest path across the farm.
 Where the farm is just an undirected graph represented in terms of rooms(vertices) and links(edges).
+For the precise description, you'd prefer to look into the [subject](https://github.com/vsokh/lem-in/blob/master/docs/en.subject.pdf).

 The program receives the data describing the ant farm from the standard output in the following format:
 ```